Senior UX Designer at Kyero.com

 This includes planning and executing user research programmes, completing design iterations, performing prototype testing, and ensuring that all variables and edge cases are detailed in high-fidelity engineering-ready Figma files.

-Some details of this work have been held back to protect ongoing business interests.
-However, I’d be happy to share a few more details, including research planning, early concept development, reams of lo-fis, design rationale and a very big project which is about to ship (can you tell I am excited for that one…!).
+Details of this work, especially regarding research and concept development, have been held back to protect ongoing business interests.
+However, I’d be happy to share more details, including research planning, early concept development, reams of lo-fis and design rationale on request.

 Please get in touch to organise a study walkthrough.